1. English

 Warp-face Weaving Technique

-The most famous thing about Chinchero is the adobe colonial church found in the main plaza.
+One of the most famous things about Chinchero is the adobe colonial church found in the main plaza.
 This church was built upon the foundations of an Inca temple in the early 17th Century.
 The ceiling and walls are beautifully decorated with floral prints and religious ornaments.
 Some might say this church is a representation of how the Spanish managed to conquer the religious beliefs of the Incas, the main religion of Christianity.
 They open every Sunday for Mass free of charge.

 Recommended Tour to Chinchero: Tour To Chinchero, Moray And Salt Mines Half Day